Most of our exposure to air pollution happens indoors

 Air pollution exposure is complex and dynamic

-Altering sources of air pollution may reduce the concentration of some pollutants, but could increase those of other pollutants such as ozone.
+Altering sources of air pollution may reduce the concentration of some pollutants, but could increase those of other pollutants, such as ozone.
 We are exposed to air pollution outdoors and indoors and to mixtures of different air pollutants in each.
 Even on the same street in identical houses, exposure is likely to differ in the individual houses because of the different behavior within.

 The main health effects associated with air pollutants are either from long-term exposure, such as cardiovascular and respiratory diseases and lung cancer, or arise from short-term exposure, such as damaging the lungs or exacerbating asthma.
-Although we understand the health effects of some air pollutants such as nitrogen dioxide and particulate matter reasonably well, for many airborne pollutants, there is little or no information on how they affect our health.
+Although we understand the health effects of some air pollutants, such as nitrogen dioxide and particulate matter reasonably well, for many airborne pollutants, there is little or no information on how they affect our health.

 This absence of information is particularly acute for indoors, where research lags that of outdoor air quality significantly.
 For instance, indoor air particulate matter is formed or emitted during cooking, and it would be useful to know whether the toxicity of these particles is greater or less than common sources outdoors, such as motor vehicles.

-All this means improving outdoor air quality will not necessarily reduce our overall exposure to air pollution.
-An important future step is to get a better understanding of our total exposure to air pollution, particularly that indoors, and its effects on our health.
+All this means, improving outdoor air quality will not necessarily reduce our overall exposure to air pollution.
+An important future step is to get a better understanding of our total exposure to air pollution, particularly of that indoors, and its effects on our health.

 Nicola Carslaw is a professor of indoor air chemistry at the University of York and David Carslaw is a reader in chemistry at the University of York.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.